Kira-Hudson/kira-hudson.github.io/README.md

 # Hello, world.

-This is my first fully completed, non-satic website.
+This is my first released, non-satic website.
 It's a portfolio/personal website.

-You can find the GitHub Pages release at [queenkirathepansexualpixie.github.io](https://queenkirathepansexualpixie.github.io/).
+You can find the GitHub Pages release at [kira-hudson.github.io](https://kira-hudson.github.io/).

-> [!NOTE] Disclaimer:
-> The website is not currently working – I'm having some trouble deploying the trunk app with GitHub Workflows.

 ## License and Copyright